kevinwang930/kevinwang930.github.io/content/post/db/mysql/index.md

 * Durability    Mysql software features interacting with particular hardware configuration.

 #### MVCC

+`Multi-version Concurrency Control` A concurrency control method used by `InnoDB` to handle simultaneous transactions without locking the entire table.

-`InnoDB` is a multi-version storage engine.
-It keeps information about old versions of changed rows to support transactional features such as concurrency and rollback.
-This info is stored in undo tablespaces ina data structure called a rollback segment.
+Old versions of changed rows are stored in undo tablespaces in a data structure called a rollback segment.
 InnoDB uses the information in the rollback segment to perform the undo operations needed in a transaction rollback.
 It also uses the info to build earlier versions of a row for a consistent read.

 Internally `InnoDB` adds three fields to each row stored in the database:
 * `DB_TRX_ID` indicates the transaction identifier for the last transaction that inserted or updated the row.